-The changes in monetary incentives for employment need to be analyzed at the household level because the housing allowance is an important benefit on low income levels.
-The analysis of household disposable income is best done using a microsimulation model.
-Next we illustrate the incentive changes using two simulated examples from a report by Kangas et al. (2016).
-The first example is a case where the experiment improves incentives strongly across the relevant earnings distribution, while in the second example the experiment improves incentives only modestly.
+As some social benefits depend on household income the changes in monetary incentives for employment are best analyzed at the household level.
+Below we present two such illustrations based on microsimulation as they were reported in the mid-term report by Kangas et al. (2016).
+The first example reports a case where the experiment results in a large improvement in incentives across the relevant earnings distribution, while the second example shows a person whose incentives are only modestly affected by the experiment.

-Figure 1 presents household disposable income for a single person household with a low rent.
-For these types of participants, the disposable income increases with earning over 300 euros per month.
-The relative increase peaks at around 35% with earnings of around 2,000 euros, after which the relative impact declines since the change in disposable income remains flat at 560 euros per month.
-Thus, in this case the experiment creates very large incentives for employment and the relative change is the largest for an earnings level that is relevant considering the target population's employment prospects.
+Figure 1 presents household disposable income for a single person who pays a low rent.
+For these types of participants, basic income increases the disposable income at earnings levels exceeding 300 euros per month.
+The relative growth peaks at around 35% with earnings of around 2,000 euros, after which the relative impact starts to decline owing to the flat change of 560 euros per month in disposable income.
+For these types of persons the experiment creates a very large improvement in employment incentives.
+Furthermore, the relative change peaks at earnings level that is accessible considering the target population's employment prospects.